Looking for more to do around Forster and Tuncurry? We've got you covered.

 Barrington Coast is famous for its waterways, afterall it’s known as the place ‘where the leaves touch the waters from the mountains to the sea’.

 So it’s no surprise that cruising here creates unforgettable holiday experiences: playful pods of dolphins surfing your bow wave or flocks of waterbirds taking off in formation at sunset.
-You’ll be mesmerised by nature’s best.
+You’ll be mesmerised by nature’s best, especially seeing your first whales up close!

 Surrounded by Wallingat National Park on the west and Booti Booti National Park on the east, Wallis Lake is 25 km long and 9 km wide.
 You’ll encounter a variety of sea birds including ospreys, sea eagles, whistling kites, gannets and albatross to name a few.
 Also frequently sighted are sharks, dolphins and turtles.
 Winery and lunch cruises are also popular choices and there are options that are child-friendly and wheelchair accessible too.